s-heins/articles/git/02 Working with Collaborators/Branching-and-Remotes.md

 ### Creating a new branch

 To create a new branch and switch to it, use `git checkout -b my-branch-name`.
-In case you are working with tickets on Jira, for example, prefixing your branch with the ticket name enables your team to get a good overview what tickets are currently being worked on.
+In case you are working with tickets on Jira, for example, prefixing your branch with the ticket name enables your team to get a good overview on what tickets are currently in progress.
 We could name our branch "ENC-001_add-animal-articles" if our ticket number is "ENC-001", for example.

 ### Pushing a new branch to origin

 After Anna has added some articles (`git add .`) and committed them to her local repository (`git commit -m "My message"`), she wants to push those changes to the remote.
 She can do so by running `git push -u origin my-branch-name`.
+With this, her local changes are propagated to our origin (also called *upstream*), our repository on GitHub.
+Now it is possible for others to see Anna's changes and add their own.

 ![Pushing a new branch to the remote](pushing-new-branch-to-remote.png)